Piulres/mjv-flores/README.md

-basic node application with chatbot by botbuilder. based on the official microsoft example
+basic node application with chatbot by botbuilder. based on the official microsoft example.

+console>
+git clone
+node app.js